frozflame/november/02/lesson-02.md

     /usr/bin/python

-where forword slashes are always used, and there are no such concept called drive letter, and root directory is simply represented by `/`.
+where forword slashes are always used, and there are no such concept called drive letter, and root directory is simply represented by the leading `/`.

 The word *folder* refers to the same thing as *directory*.